Rockets and Blue Lights at Royal Exchange Theatre, City Centre, 12 March–4 April 2020, from £19.00 - Book now

 Juxtaposing fact with fiction, the personal with the political, and the past with the present, this performance invites us to question how the past is presented and who has the right to tell its stories.

-It feels very apt that this world premiere production will be performed in the Royal Exchange, which was once one of the world’s largest cotton exchanges.
+It feels very apt that this world premiere production will be performed in the Royal Exchange, where, in the mid-1800s, it is estimated that 80% of the world trade in finished cotton took place.